History of Sri Lanka

 In 1636 King Rajasinha/Rajasingha of Kandy turned to the Dutch for help to defeat the Portuguese.
 (The power of Portugal was declining while Dutch’s was increasing.)
 In 1637, he received Dutch envoys.
 In 1638 the Portuguese invaded again but they were crushed at the battle of Gannoruwa.
-Afterward, the Dutch agreed to capture the Portuguese ruled ports on the Sri Lankan coast in return for their expenses.
+Afterwards, the Dutch agreed to capture the Portuguese-ruled ports on the Sri Lankan coast in return for their expenses.

 BRITISH COLONIALISM IN ANCIENT

-However in 1796 Dutch rule gave way to British.
-In that year the British annexed Colombo and Jaffna and the Dutch rule were extinguished.
+However, in 1796 Dutch rule gave way to the British.
+In that year the British annexed Colombo and Jaffna and the Dutch rule was extinguished.
 The British were keen to conquer Kandy and gained their opportunity in 1815.
 Kandy was ruled by Sri Wickrama Rajasinha (1798-1815) who was cruel and deeply unpopular.
 Some of his nobles conspired with the British to get rid of him.
 The British army invaded Kandy and met little resistance.
 The king fled abroad.

 However in 1817-18, there was a rebellion in some parts of Kandy against the British rule, but it was crushed.